 Raised in the northern village of Barrow, AK I developed a diverse passion for the outdoors and a love for “Alaskan” life.
-With the help of my folks I spent an abundant amount of time on rivers throughout Alaska, as well as hearing bedtime stories of “Nagol the Adventurer” – funny how things come to fruition.
-The opportunity to grow up in a remote village shaped my appreciation for personal challenge, and the connection found in small, tight-knit communities.
+With the help of my folks I spent an abundant amount of time on mountains and rivers throughout Alaska, and the opportunity to grow up in a remote village shaped my appreciation for personal challenge, and the connection found in small, tight-knit communities.

 In 2009, I earned the title of United States Marine and was ingrained with respect, hard work, and the importance of teamwork, all of which have become transferable to expedition guiding.
 It was a strenuous four years, but educational and life changing nonetheless.
 In 2013, I made the challenging decision to leave the Marine Corps and pursue an education at Penn State University.
 Informed by my own post-military transition, I completed a B.S. degree in Rehabilitation and Human Services.
-While attending university I was able to apply myleadership skills from the military to move into a Captain role on the Men’s Ice Hockey team, as well as serve as a Veteran Outreach Counselor for the Department of Veterans Affairs.
-In
+In addition, I started to explore the professional guiding industry.

-For the last five years I have been developing as a professional guide and outdoor educator.
-Collectively, running expeditions on mountains and rivers throughout South-Central Alaska, Arizona, Colorado, and Utah, as well as teaching skiing and ice climbing to people with disabilities.
-I on-boarded with Mountain Trip in 2017 and have completed three West Buttress expeditions.
+For the last eight years I have been developing as a professional guide and outdoor educator.
+Collectively, running expeditions on mountains and rivers throughout South-Central Alaska, Arizona, Colorado, Montana, and Utah, as well as teaching skiing and ice climbing to people with disabilities.
+I on-boarded with Mountain Trip in 2017 and have completed seven West Buttress expeditions.
 I’ve thoroughly enjoyed being able to share the place I call home with guests from all over the world and love hearing their stories, where I’m reminded to slow down, listen, and show gratitude.
-Nowadays, I spend the winter backcountry ski guiding in Cooke City, MT, the spring/early summer mountain guiding on Denali, the rest of the summer whitewater guiding in Alaska, and the fall leading trips for the nonprofits No Barriers – Warriors and First Descents.
+Nowadays, I spend the winter backcountry ski guiding, teaching avalanche education, and avalanche forecasting in Cooke City, MT, the spring/early summer mountain guiding on Denali, the rest of the summer whitewater guiding in Alaska, and the fall leading trips for the nonprofits No Barriers – Warriors and First Descents.
 I have completed my Professional Level 2 Avalanche Course and am currently pursuing AMGA Ski Guide certification.Meet Our Guides